 We have and will continue to work together as a community to create an inclusive and welcoming environment through initiatives including all gender bathrooms, open housing, discussions on inclusion in the classrooms and labs, and the opportunity to implement preferred names in campus systems wherever possible.

 This is a group that provides support to Michigan Tech Students who have experienced sexual violence including childhood sexual abuse or sexual assault.
 (T.E.A.L Support Group poster)

 This group provides support to individuals of recent or past sexual violence in a safe, non-judgmental group.
 With the help of group support individuals can find understanding and help by sharing their struggles and triumphs with one another and begin to put their lives back together.

-T.E.A.L meets every other Thursday from 6 - 7:30 PM starting on January 19, 2017 on campus.
+T.E.A.L meets every other Thursday from 6 - 7:30 PM on campus.
 Through discussion, support and education we can help one another.

-If you would like more information or to sign up for the group, please contact Peggy Sullivan at Dial Help Inc. using one of the following methods: call 1-800-562-7622, text 906-35(NEEDS), or email email@example.com.
+If you would like more information or meeting information such as date and location, please contact Peggy Sullivan at Dial Help Inc. using one of the following methods: call 1-800-562-7622, text 906-35(NEEDS), or email firstname.lastname@example.org.

 Healthy Relationship Week 2016 Events: